 As a collaboration of the University of Colorado*, Colorado State University and the University of Northern Colorado, we are redefining the identity of public health to be an identity of collaboration.

-Across Colorado you’ll find our research teams in schools - working hand in hand with teachers to improve the health of local youth; our students in clinics - assisting healthcare providers with improvements to the health of diverse and changing populations; and our staff at local nonprofits – advancing our mission of health in the classroom and community.
+Across Colorado you’ll find our research teams in schools working hand in hand with teachers to improve the health of local youth; our students in clinics assisting healthcare providers with improvements to the health of diverse and changing populations; and our staff at local nonprofits working to advance our mission of health in the classroom and community.

 Founded: July 1, 2008

 Dean: David C. Goff, Jr., MD, PhD, Professor of Epidemiology